vk-cs/docs-public/docs/en/main/base/iaas/instructions/vm/vm-create/vm-create.md

-In VK Cloud Servers, you can create virtual machines through your personal account, OpenStack CLI or Terraform.
+In Cloud Servers, you can create virtual machines through your personal account, OpenStack CLI or Terraform.
 To create a VM using Terraform, use the [VM creation instructions](/en/manage/terraform/scenarios/create) in the Terraform section.

 ## Before starting work